 It’s Only Icing on the Cake

-We worked with a client that’s a breast cancer foundation with over two million Facebook followers.
-This is impressive.
-However, this organization is well positioned to use social media.
+A client we worked with, a breast cancer foundation, has over two million Facebook followers.
+It’s an impressive number.
+However, this organization is already well positioned to use social media.
 Why?

-- Second, women are generally more sociable than men (online and offline).
+- And second, women are generally more sociable than men — both online and off.

-- Third, this organization has two full-timers who work just on social media.
+- Third, this organization has two full-time employees who work just on social media.
 They do not make donor calls or answer phones.
 They do not write thank-you cards, attend donor analysis meetings, or deal with the board.
 They do not have to handle irate donors or learn Blackbaud Analytics.
-These two people are in front of a computer, working on social media full time.
-Oh, and I neglected to mention they have also have a full-time assistant.
-In short, they don’t do a little bit of this and a little bit of that.

 “Should we invest in social media for our #plannedgiving efforts?”